Model Merging Scaling Laws in Large Language Models: Scaling Laws with Merging Experts and Model Size

 \subsubsection{Mixing domains helps generalization}

-\textbf{Findings \& why.} As seen in Fig.~\ref{fig:abcd} and ~\ref{fig:rq1_floors_tails} (left), cross-domain merging follows the \emph{same} law as in-domain: gains are monotone in $k$, steep early, and flatten into a $1/(k{+}b)$ tail, with an elbow around \textbf{$k{\approx}5$}.
-Larger $N$ uniformly shifts the pooled curves downward, mirroring the lower floor and smaller tail amplitude from Sec.~\ref{sec:rq1-ease}.
+\textbf{Findings \& why.} As seen in Fig.~\ref{fig:abcd} and Fig.~\ref{fig:rq1-floor-tail-panels}, cross-domain merging follows the \emph{same} law as in-domain: gains are monotone in $k$, steep early, and flatten into a $1/(k{+}b)$ tail, with an elbow around \textbf{$k{\approx}5$}.
+Larger $N$ uniformly shifts the pooled curves downward, mirroring the lower floor and smaller tail amplitude from Section~\ref{sec:rq1-ease}.
 The diversity of donors reduces domain-specific bias (lower $L_{\infty}$) while averaging attenuates variance and leaves a short tail governed by $A(N)/(k{+}b)$.
-The rare late-$k$ uptick in Fig.~\ref{fig:rq1_floors_tails}(middle) is a smaller nonlinearity, and the effect disappears in overall loss, confirming that cross-domain generalization \emph{inherits} the same scaling with diminishing-returns tail.
+The small bounded non-monotonicity observed in the fitted tail coefficient as $N$ varies does not propagate to the overall loss, confirming that cross-domain generalization \emph{inherits} the same diminishing-returns scaling.